 We are tremendously grateful for the outpouring of concern from our community.
-These emergency measures will have a significant impact on the operations of the Inn.
+These emergency measures will have a significant impact on our operations.
 To help us manage this unprecedented situation, we have established several ways you can help us continue to provide for those who turn to us.

 If you wish to support these efforts, please know you are helping Pine Street do everything possible to keep our guests and tenants safe.

-Suffolk University has repurposed a dormitory to provide at least 172 beds, helping reduce congestion and increase social distancing in Boston shelters.
-This facility will be managed in collaboration between Pine Street Inn and the Boston Public Health Commission (BPHC), and will accommodate elderly, frail guests, where social distancing is most critical.
+Earlier this year, Suffolk University repurposed a dormitory to provide beds for more than 200 guests, helping reduce congestion and increase social distancing in Boston shelters.
+This facility accommodated medically-compromised, frail guests, where social distancing was most critical.

 In late July, about 180 of thes guests were moved to a building at 891 Massachusetts Avenue, Boston, as a 'bridge' to housing, to continue to provide social distancing.
 Staff is working with them to find permanent housing as quickly as possible.